 How To Fix And Reset The “Park Brake Limited Function Service Now” Message On Ford F150?

-If you did a brake job earlier without turning on service mode, aka Park Brake Maintenance Mode, it’s likely that.
+If you did a brake job earlier without turning on service mode, aka ford f150 park brake maintenance mode, it’s likely that.
 In that case, you have to redo everything you just did and hope that you don’t have to deal with damaged calipers.

 In summary, you have to re-work your brakes again, replace the ABS sensor or the EPB module to fix the “Park Brake Limited Function Service Now” issue.
 You can also check the wiring and repair any broken parts.